 When I started, I had a couple of obstacles – first of all, that he is male and I’m the girly-est, most feminine woman you can possibly imagine.
 But given I had worked for decades in a male-dominated industry, I had to reflect and draw on the more male side of myself in order to conjure a man like Craig.

 It wasn’t until I got right into his mind and body that I was able to understand what motivated him, what drove him to be the way he was.
 It took expanding the original bio I had for Craig, which was already extensive.

 Most writers know that every character must be three-dimensional, even the villains.
 So Craig was already pretty well formed.
 But I had to go deeper – into his past and develop the characters around him – his parents, his colleagues, his few friends.
 It was not until I went through this exercise that I was able to write him convincingly.

 Naturally, there are elements of his character within me – like all my characters – but I wrote his personality rife with insecurities, idiosyncratic habits and intensity.
 His personality had to be distinctly his.

-For example, he washes hands and uses bottled hand sanitizer to a level of obsession; he spends way too much time in the gym every night; he drinks exactly five sips of some outrageously rare and expensive Scotch every night before bed; he stores the Scotch in a wall safe behind his bed – one that resembles a book case.
+For example, he washes hands and uses bottled hand sanitizer (this before it became the unfortunate rage in 2020) to a level of obsession; he spends way too much time in the gym every night; he drinks exactly five sips of some outrageously rare and expensive Scotch every night before bed; he stores the Scotch in a wall safe behind his bed – one that resembles a book case.
 And, of course, he is madly in love with Jane but doesn’t know how to love anyone, including himself.

 What do you think?

 Sound like an interesting guy?
-Check out the first two chapters of For Position Only by clicking here and tell me what you think!
+Watch for the release of For Position Only in December of 2020, but purchase my debut novel Camera Ready and tell me what you think!